 Employee can apply backdated leave for past 2 months from current month.
 If leave is applied beyond that the message to appear as ‘Date Should Be Within Two Month From Today's Date’

-You can apply advance maternity in 8 month from today’s date.

 If two leave types have over lapping dates entered then message to appear as ‘You have already applied leave for one or more dates selected.
 Hence, you cannot apply for leave on the same date again’

 For Bereavement/Jury duty/Military leave/Short/Long term disability leaves, Once the request is submitted by employee, an email alert will be triggered to people process team for their decision (approve/reject).
 Reminders will be sent to people process 15 days prior to leave start date